 The execution of a Registry document opens a plain table: the records are shown in rows and they can be browsed using the pagination available at the bottom of the window.
-We underline that it is possible to edit each item of the table.
-Just double-click on a cell you may wish to rearrange and type a string or a numeric value accordingly.
+We underline that it is possible to edit each item of the table if inside template that column is set to be editable.
+Just click on a cell you may wish to rearrange and type a string or a numeric value accordingly.
 Some examples are highlighted below.

-Fig. 5.265: Editing table cells.
+Fig. 5.270: Editing table cells.